cryptohopper/code-samples/README.md

-# code-samples
+# Cryptohopper Code Samples
-Code examples of our API integration
+Welcome to our code samples repo!
+Here you'll various code examples on how to use our services.

+Get your Cryptohopper account at http://www.cryptohopper.com/ and sign up for a Developers account.
+You can then start creating your own apps.